stawirej/fluent-api/README.md

 library.lend(book, reader);
 ```

-Nouns, verbs

 Due to decent naming we clearly see this code realize book lending functionality. \
 However, try to read that code at loud.
 You will get something like: "Library lend book reader".\
 Doesn't sound as "well-written prose"?
-It doesn't even sound as a proper sentence. \
+It doesn't even sound as a proper sentence.
-What we miss here?
-Prepositions!
-Add it, and we have correct english sentence: "Library lend book to reader".

 ### Key question
 How can we easily build a fluent API in Java and mimic natural language?